S4x23 Review Part 4: Cybersecurity for Industrial IoT

 For example, Python is older than Java, and LISP is older than COBOL.
 What really matters is whether it is still being developed, can provide security patches, and be integrated into modern protocols.
 We should beware of Shiny Object Syndrome, that new attractive words make us overlook existing values.

 Second is rip and replace legacy systems.
 This is one of the riskiest migration plans.
 We need to see how easy it is to roll back the old system if the new technology doesn't work as expected.
-The purpose of modernisation is to add new value.
-But rewrites consume a lot of time and money to give organisations what they already have.
+The purpose of modernization is to add new value.
+But rewrites consume a lot of time and money to give organizations what they already have.
 It also includes engineering and operations retraining/onboarding.
 New values should start small and accumulate gradually, based on Minimum Valuable Product (MVP) rules.

 Third is the migration to COTS, SaaS, and the cloud.
 COTS and SaaS are good options when you have a common problem that many other companies hack.
-On the other hand, the more you customise COTS, the less stable it becomes.
+On the other hand, the more you customize COTS, the less stable it becomes.
 Managed infrastructure is best when you can do it without economies of scale.

 However, be careful with putting everything in one stack and vendor lock-in.
 Low/no code is great if you're dealing with an internal service with a limited number of users, but it generates a lot of "junk code" that slows down performance and contain vulnerabilities.